 Welcome to a short introduction of the theory behind chords.
 You will learn how a chord is built and what separates different groups of chords.
 See also general music theory.

-In the cases when we only have a letter, such as C, it’s a common major chord.
-A major chord consists of three notes: 1st, 3rd and the 5th notes in the scale.
-In which scale, you may ask.
-In the C major scale we have:
+In the cases there we only have a letter, such as C, it's a common major chord.
+A major chord consists of three notes: the 1st, the 3rd and the 5th notes in the scale.
+In what scale, you may ask.
+In the C major scale we have these notes:

 C – D – E – F – G – A – B

-So for a C major chord we can locate the 1st, 3rd and 5th as C, E and G.
+For a C major chord we can locate the 1st, the 3rd and the 5th as C, E and G. If you're interested to learn guitar scales, see scale diagrams and more information.

-Sometimes we find chords with names such as Cm, Dm, Em.
-The “m” stands for minor and in a minor chord we have three notes: 1st, 3rd minor and 5th.
+Sometimes we find chords with names such as Cm, Dm and Em.
+The “m” stands for minor and in a minor chord we have three notes: the 1st, the minor 3rd and the 5th.
 The notes in Cm are C, Eb (E flat) and G.

 You may ask how it comes that we only have three notes in a C major chord when you have learned to strum five strings playing this chord:

 C major chord

 The reason is the instrument.
-The notes are ordered less symmetrical on the guitars fretboard opposed to the piano keyboard.
-Another reason is that musical context differs from piano to guitar: you cannot play the harmony with your left hand and the melody with your right hand simultaneously on the guitar.
+The notes are ordered less symmetrical on the guitar's fretboard opposed to the piano keyboard.
+Another reason is that musical context differs between piano and guitar: you cannot play the harmony with your left hand and the melody with your right hand simultaneously on the guitar.
 Therefore, we don’t need to worry about too many notes being played at the same time.